e10-atp/Interactive-Lab-Hub/Lab 1/README.md

 3) We will be grading with an emphasis on creativity.

 \*\***Document everything here.
 (Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*

+Setting: This is happening by a desk in a room, office area, or study space.

+Players: The owner of the device is interacting with the device.

+Activity: The device is alerting the user through vibration that they have an unsubmitted Canvas assignment due that night

+Goals: The user's goal is to be alerted that they are about to miss an assignment